ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
-- [ ] Refactor in order to implement open integration:
+- [x] Refactor in order to implement open integration:
-  - [ ] computeNodalValues shouldnt compute anymore
 - [ ] Better connectivity DSs
 - [ ] Cell connectivity stored in uint to match meshzoo library
 - [ ] Prepare code for hexa and tetra els